Fish Impingement Monitoring

 - Compliant with EPA Clean Water Act § 316(b) monitoring requirements.

-ARIS (Adaptive Resolution Imaging Sonar) and it’s predecessor, DIDSON (Dual-frequency IDentification SONar) have been referred to as an “acoustic camera” because of the near video-quality images they produce using very high frequency sound waves.
-Both sonars can be deployed in shallow waters, where traditional sonars have more difficulty, and they allow the user to visualize fish targets with near video quality below the water’s surface.
+ARIS (Adaptive Resolution Imaging Sonar), it’s predecessor, DIDSON (Dual-frequency IDentification SONar) and the new Kongsberg-Discovery M3-HF FlexView MBES have been referred to as “acoustic cameras” because of their near video-quality images they produce using very high frequency sound waves.
+These imaging sonar models can be deployed in shallow waters, where traditional echosounders have more difficulty, and they allow the user to visualize fish targets with near video quality below the water’s surface.

-ARIS and DIDSON have many applications in fisheries and aquatic science.
-It can be used for enumerating and measuring indivudual fish passing through streams, fish ladders, and other areas of interest and for identifying bottom features and habitat.
+ARIS, DIDSON and M3-HF (FlexView) have many applications in fisheries and aquatic science.
+They can be used for enumerating and measuring indivudual fish passing through streams, fish ladders, and other areas of interest and for identifying bottom features and habitat.

-Using ARIS and DIDSON, Milne Technologies has helped clients to monitor migratory fishes (including Lake Sturgeon, Salmon spc., Striped Bass and river spawning Lake Whitefish) as well as view underwater nets to ensure proper deployment and to quantify "fish flux" and escapement rates.
+Using ARIS, DIDSON and M3-HF (FlexView), Milne Technologies has helped clients to monitor migratory fishes (including Lake Sturgeon, Salmon spc., Striped Bass, Eulachon (Smelt spc.) and river spawning Lake Whitefish) as well as view underwater nets to ensure proper deployment and to quantify "fish flux" and escapement rates.

-Services that Milne Technologies provides related to ARIS and DIDSON:
+Services that Milne Technologies provides related to imaging multibeam sonars